 - Difficulty passing gas

-Depending on how long after your hernia repair you experience these symptoms, you may not have even originally linked your upset stomach to your hernia mesh.
-After all, an upset stomach can be caused by a number of issues.
+Depending on how long after a hernia repair surgery you experience these symptoms, you may not have initially linked your upset stomach to your hernia mesh.
+After all, a number of issues can cause an upset stomach.
 Nonetheless, if you are a hernia mesh recipient, consult a doctor if you’re experiencing an upset stomach.
+Additionally, consider calling a hernia mesh lawyer to see if you have a case to pursue compensation.

 Nausea and Vomiting

-The classic upset stomach symptoms, nausea, and vomiting can be a sign of a number of different hernia mesh complications, including:
+The classic upset stomach symptoms, nausea, and vomiting can be a sign of several hernia mesh complications, including:

 - Intestinal blockage